AdobeDocs/commerce-webapi/src/pages/graphql/usage/caching.md

 For on-premise installations, we recommend setting up Varnish as a reverse proxy to serve the full page cache in a production environment.
 The template `vcl` file that ships with each release configures support for GraphQL caching.
 We recommend that you review the template file each release to determine whether you need to update the `default.vcl` on your system.
 To view the contents of the latest template file, you can [download a template file from the Admin](https://docs.magento.com/user-guide/system/cache-full-page.html) or review the `app/code/Magento/PageCache/etc/varnish6.vcl` file in the code base.

-See [Configure and use Varnish]({{page.baseurl}}/config-guide/varnish/config-varnish.html) and [Configure Varnish and your web server]({{page.baseurl}}/config-guide/varnish/config-varnish-configure.html) for more information.
+See [Configure and use Varnish](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cache/varnish/config-varnish.html) and [Configure Varnish and your web server](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cache/config-varnish-server.html) for more information.

 ## Caching with Fastly

-To cache guest and customer GraphQL query results on {{ site.data.var.ece }}, the Cloud project must be running the Fastly CDN module for Adobe Commerce and Magento Open Source version 1.2.160 or later.
+To cache guest and customer GraphQL query results on Adobe Commerce on cloud infrastructure, the Cloud project must be running the Fastly CDN module for Adobe Commerce and Magento Open Source version 1.2.160 or later.

 To enable GraphQL caching on Fastly:

 1. Upgrade the Fastly CDN Module for Adobe Commerce and Magento Open Source 2.x to version 1.2.160 or later.
 1. Upload the updated VCL code to the Fastly servers.

-[Set up Fastly]({{ site.baseurl }}/cloud/cdn/configure-fastly.html) describes how to perform both of these tasks.
+[Set up Fastly](https://devdocs.magento.com/cloud/cdn/configure-fastly.html) describes how to perform both of these tasks.

 By default, the Fastly module for Adobe Commerce and Magento Open Source provides the following VCL configuration for caching guest queries: